 – Jack Cameron

-As always, the comments section is reserved for friends and family of Michael who want to share thoughts or memories of him.
-It is monitored.
-Each comment is approved before it posts.
+As always the comments section is reserved for friends and family of Josh who want to share memories or thoughts about him.
+All comments are moderated and approved before they are posted.

 – Jack Cameron